tcyrus/global-studies/02_oursolution.md

 # Solution

-Create an 8th period to work with organizations to combat censorship.
+We will create an 8th period to work with organizations to combat censorship.
 The club would work with the Student Press Law center to pass a speech protection bill in Virginia, and would work with the Electonic Frontiers Foundation and Freedom to Read organization on other activities.

 # Goals